Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 ```

-- Boolean getters should be prefixed with "is" or "has" instead of "get"
+- Boolean members and accessors should be prefixed with "is", "are", or "has"

 ```java